MidnightBSD/mports/README.md

 building a given port.  /usr/mports/Distfiles can also be periodically cleaned without ill-effect.

+## Supported Releases ##
+We currently support MidnightBSD 3.x+ with mports.

+Users on older releases should checkout a quarterly tagged release or an older point in time relative to when the release was out.

 ## Contributing ##

 If you wish to contribute to mports, submit via github on